ryan-mcclue/unsw/comp3331/wk3/week3.md

 13 logical root nameservers with many instances replicated across the world

-DNS registries:
-* root: ICANN
-* .com: Network Solutions
-* .edu: Educause

-DNS registrar: sells domain names, e.g. GoDaddy
+(IANA is department within ICANN)
+ICANN is the governing body for all domain name extensions (search ICANN registry agreements to see particular gDNS registry) DNS registrar: sells domain names, e.g. GoDaddy and adds records to TLD For specific domains, where it adds are different, e.g. for .au is auda.org, .com Verisign

 The local DNS server given by DHCP, i.e. run by your ISP is not part of this hierarchy, rather it connects you to it.